Food Intolerance Testing

 A Food Intolerance may disrupt the metabolism, triggering weight gain or weight loss.
 Where there is fluid retention, this is an indication that the body is not dealing well with a specific food which may result in excess weight..

 Food intolerances put a strain on the digestive system, and they can affect the liver, gall bladder, pancreas etc. Margaret is able to offer herbal support to the digestive organs during the elimination/reintroduction process.
 If the test indicates there are vitamin or mineral deficiencies, Margaret will advise on the appropriate supplements which may be helpful.

-COST: The Food Intolerance test using the BER machine costs £50.00 and takes up to 90 minutes.
+COST: The Food Intolerance test costs £50.00 and takes up to 1 hour.

-If during consultation or treatment using another therapy eg Herbal Treatment or Hypnotherapy, a food intolerance or vitamin/mineral deficiency is suspected, then a BER test will cost £25.00.
+If during consultation or treatment using another therapy eg Herbal Treatment or Hypnotherapy, a food intolerance or vitamin/mineral deficiency is suspected, then the test will cost £25.00.

 Vouchers always available for all treatments

 Margaret Silander Hypnotherapist, NLP Practitioner, Aromatherapist, Reflexologist, Medical Herbalist in Ashford, Kent